valery1707/koog/docs/docs/basic-agents.md

-# Single-run agents
+# Basic agents

 The `AIAgent` class is the core component that lets you create AI agents in your Kotlin applications.

 You can build simple agents with minimal configuration or create sophisticated agents with advanced capabilities by defining custom strategies, tools, configurations, and custom input/output types.

-This page guides you through the steps necessary to create a single-run agent with customizable tools and configurations.
+This page guides you through the steps necessary to create a basic agent with customizable tools and configurations.

-A single-run agent processes a single input and provides a response.
+A basic agent processes a single input and provides a response.
 It operates within a single cycle of tool-calling to complete its task and provide a response.
 This agent can return either a message or a tool result.
 The tool result is returned if the tool registry is provided to the agent.